apache/tvm/docs/dev/relay_add_op.rst

 5. Hooking up Compute and Strategy with Relay
 ---------------------------------------------

-After you have implemented how your function can be computed we now need to glue it to our relay operation.
+After you have implemented your compute function we now need to glue it to our relay operation.
 Within TVM this means not only defining the computation, but also the schedule for an operation.
 A strategy is a method which picks which computation and which schedule to use.
 For example, for 2D convolutions we might recognize we are doing a depthwise convolution